 Cut to Glacier National Park in Montana.
 We see Matt Hallett, played by Victor Mature, entering the park in a rented car.
 The guard at the gate spies a gun in Matt’s glove compartment and phones it in to Chief Ranger Joe, played by William Bendix.

-For the next half-hour or so, the film plays like a would-be suspenseful mystery.
-The script tries in vain to make us suspect Matt as the hired killer.
+For the next half-hour or so, the script tries to convince us Matt is the hired killer.
 It helps that Mature has a way of talking where his entire body remains motionless except his jaw.
-It kept reminding me of a ventriloquist’s dummy.
-Certainly creepy enough to be a believable sociopath.
+Like a ventriloquist’s dummy.
+Creepy enough to pass for a sociopath.

 But, of course, we know better.
-This would-be misdirection gives Vincent Price a chance to do what he does best, play a character playing someone else.
+This attempted misdirection lets Vincent Price do what he does best, play a character playing someone else.
 Here, he plays Paul Adams, a mob hitman playing a nature photographer.
-Early on, he’s all folksy smiles and good humor, but still comes off as something of a dilettante with a hint of menace.
+Early on, he’s all folksy smiles, but even his dilettante persona exudes a hint of menace.

-Matt and Paul both vie for the attention of the witness, Louise, played by Piper Laurie.
-Given that Louise is the only woman that comes close to fitting the witness’s description in the entire park, I’m not so sure it was such a good place to hide.
+Matt and Paul both vie for the affections of the witness, Louise, played by Piper Laurie.
+Given Louise proves the only woman in the park fitting the witness’s description, one wonders why she chose the location.

 Louise is cordial to Paul, but finds herself drawn to Matt.
-In between, there’s a sub-plot involving a fugitive Indian and his daughter, an avalanche, and a forest fire.
-Most of these diversions exist to exploit the film’s 3D presentation.
-I suppose they do a decent enough job, but they also give us the impression that Glacier Park is something of a death trap.
+In between, there’s a sub-plot involving a fugitive Indian, an avalanche, and a forest fire.
+Most of these diversions exist to exploit the film’s 3D presentation, but they also give the impression that Glacier Park is a death trap.

-Anyway, a little before the halfway point, Paul’s true identity is revealed.
-Though we see it coming, the scene isn’t without a surprise.
-From here, the film shifts into adventure, as Paul has to kill Louise and flee the park.
-But despite being a professional killer, he fails to off Louise, and she alerts the park authorities.
-With all the roads closed, Paul has to flee overground.
+Anyway, a little before the halfway point, we discover Paul’s true identity.
+Though we see it coming, the reveal isn’t without a surprise.
+From here, the film shifts into adventure.
+Paul must kill Louise and escape.
+But despite being a professional killer, he fails, and Louise alerts the park authorities.
+With the roads closed, Paul must flee overground.

 Matt, now revealed as a cop working for the New York District Attorney’s office, sets out after Paul.
-Of course, Louise somehow ends up going with him.
-There’s some great location photography, and everything culminates in a showdown inside an ice fissure.
-It’s a scene that would have looked great shot in a real ice cave.
-Instead, the soundstage artifice is all the more glaring.
+Of course, Louise ends up tagging along.
+After some great location photography, everything culminates in a showdown inside an ice fissure.
+A real ice cave would have impressed.
+The soundstage artifice does not.
 You’ll be hard-pressed not to laugh at the matte backgrounds.
 Ditto the scene where Price kicks Mature in the face.

-As I said, Dangerous Mission is not a good movie.
-The convoluted script and uneven production values see to that.
-But fans of Vincent Price should enjoy him here, if only for the outfit he wears for the square-dance scene.
+The print streaming on Watch TCM is standard definition.
+A shame.
+The location photography and Technicolor presentation prove the film’s biggest assets.
+But Vincent Price fans should enjoy him here, if only for the outfit he wears for the square-dance scene.